Soul-Burn/janky-quality/.external/description.md

 * Show programming baked machines from base and module on player - Unneeded with selection tool.
 * Enabled/disable additional quality bonuses not in the FFF - reasonable upgrades like lamp range and fuel values.
 * Recycling efficiency - portion of ingredients of items returned by the recycler.
 Default: 0.25.
+* Alternate item quality icon position - Moves the quality icon to the top left, so it is more visible on compacted belts.

 # Modding interface